 "What will happen if an officer does take enforcement action, and a federal agent then tries to arrest that officer for impeding their operation?
 What happens to them if they're charged with a crime?
 Is there an internal affairs process?
 Are they sent home?
 Are they suspended without pay?" asked Pacelko.
 "These are our main concerns with how these things are going to affect our officers and their well-being."

-When Denver7 took these questions to Alvidrez, she was hesitant to provide a definite answer.
+When Denver7 took these questions to Alvidrez last month, she was hesitant to provide a definitive answer.

 "It will have to be a lot of investigation... what my conversations have been with police, is that they will be on scene if there is an imminent threat," Alvidrez said.
 "They will not be on scene if everything is being followed by the law.
 Their goal is never to interfere with federal supremacy.
 It's just holding bad actors accountable."

-After Monday's vote, Denver7 reached out to the Denver Police Department to see how enforcement would look like.
-A spokesperson said they were still ironing out those details with the City Attorney and the proponents of the measure.
+After Monday's vote, Denver7 reached out to the Denver Police Department to see what enforcement would look like.
+A spokesperson said they were still ironing out those details with the city attorney and council members.

 "Of utmost importance is discretion and prioritizing de-escalation when encountering these situations," the DPD spokesperson said in a statement.
 "Our goal is to apply this ordinance in a way that builds trust and transparency without putting officers, deputies, or the public at risk."